Retro-Devils/Devils-Box/README.md

 Updated 12/17/2021

-Version 2.0 worked doing the things now to finish .
+Version 2.0 worked out doing the things now to finish .